DecentralizeJustice/decenBestPractice/docs/intro/README.md

 There are several reasons that an open source business plan fits Multisig Crypto so well.

 ### Public Service
-We belive that our services and products
+We believe that our services and products are a human right.
+The best way to accomplish this level of accessibility our goal is to one day have this business be ran as a dao.
+Being open lays the seeds for this goal.
 ### No Secret Sauce
 There is no secret sauce to being successful.
 The only way to be successful in a long term manner is to execute a good plan for several years.
 We do not fear any competitors executing our plan, because any companies' biggest enemy is themselves, not any competitors.
 ### Empty Promises